SOFIE-project/Framework/README.md

 * [Discovery & provisioning](https://github.com/SOFIE-project/Discovery-and-Provisioning), which provides functionality for the discovery and bootstrapping of IoT devices, services, and data.

-* [Federation Adapters](https://github.com/SOFIE-project/Federation-Adapters) connect IoT resources to the SOFIE Framework without requiring any changes to the resources themselves.
+Finally, [Federation Adapters](https://github.com/SOFIE-project/Federation-Adapters) connect IoT resources to the SOFIE Framework without requiring any changes to the resources themselves.

 The SOFIE framework is licensed under Apache License 2.0.